PhD course in diabetology

 The postgraduate course in diabetology is arranged every other year by the Diabetes Programme at Lund University (DPLU), a network of young researchers at Lund University Diabetes Centre (LUDC).

 The course is aimed at PhD students and postdoctoral fellows with an interest in diabetes research and covers experimental research and molecular mechanisms of diabetes as well as clinical diagnostics and treatment.
 Priority is given to PhD students and postdoctoral fellows at Lund University.

-This course is approved by the Faculty of Medicine and awards two credits (hp).
+This course is approved by the Faculty of Medicine and awards 1,5 credits (hp).
 The credits can be used to fulfil the course requirement for obtaining the PhD.